Sonia Gandhi | Photo: ANI

-Her son and Congress MP Rahul Gandhi has been questioned by the agency in the same case for about 54 hours over five days.
+Her son and former Congress chief Rahul Gandhi has already been quizzed by the probe agency for over five days.

 Sonia Gandhi had earlier been scheduled to appear before the Enforcement Directorate (ED) on June 8 but had sought more time from the probe agency in view of her COVID-19 infection.
 The agency had then issued a fresh summons.

 "Since she has been strictly advised rest at home following her hospitalisation on account of COVID and lung infection, Congress President Smt.
 Sonia Gandhi has written to ED today seeking the postponement of her appearance there by a few weeks till she has recovered completely," Congress general secretary Jairam Ramesh said on Twitter.